 In my garden, I now almost exclusively use tumbling composters with the exception of the leaf mold bins and a Geobin composter which handles a huge amount of compostable waste for fall garden cleanups and chicken coop cleaning after winter deep litter has been used.
 I used to have a large open compost bin and heap until recently, then I moved to the tumbling composters.

-As an organic gardener, compost is very important to me and the fertility of the soil and the nutrients of the produce we will harvest.
+As an organic gardener, compost is very important to me and the fertility of the soil and the nutrients of the produce that we will subsequently harvest.

 To make the composter you will need:

-Drill plenty of air holes around the barrel and on the ends.
+Drill plenty of air holes around the barrel or just place airholes on the ends of the barrels.
 Don’t make them too big or you will lose the compost as the barrel turns.